rhuanhianc/hibernate-query-vscode-extension/client/README.md

 - 🔎 **Automatic scanner** to find queries in your code
 - 🔧 **Support for Hibernate 5 and 6**
 - 📦 **Parameter sets** reusable across different queries
+- 📜 **Log Level Configuration** to control the verbosity of the logs

 ## 🔧 Installation